ELPEEF/stc-docs/docs/contribute.md

-# 🤝 Contributing to SmartWisataChain
+# 🤝 Contributing to SmartTourismChain

 We welcome contributions from developers, designers, writers, testers, and dreamers.

 ## 🚀 Getting Started

-1. Fork this repo: `swc-docs`
+1. Fork this repo: `stc-docs`
 2. Clone locally and install dependencies:

    ```bash